-There are numerous medical software on the market, but it is a fact that some end up being left behind because they do not keep up with technological developments.
+There is numerous medical software on the market, but it is a fact that some end up being left behind because they do not keep up with technological developments.
 As time goes by it is essential to update, but when your software seller does not keep pace, it is necessary to change.

 This is when doubts arise because people are afraid to change systems for different reasons.
 Faced with this impasse, we decided to address this issue clearly so that you can make the best decision without fear.